box/developer.box.com/guides/api-calls/api-versioning-strategy.md

 We strongly recommend updating your apps to make requests to the latest stable API version.
 However, if your app uses a stable version that is no longer supported, then you will get a response with an HTTP error code `400 - Bad Request`.
 For details, see [Versioning Errors](g://api-calls/permissions-and-errors/versioning-errors).

-If your request doesn't include a version, the API defaults to the initial Box API version—the version available before year-based versioning was introduced.
-However, relying on this behavior is not recommended when adopting deprecated changes.
-To ensure consistency, always specify the API version, with each request.
-By making your application version-aware, you anchor it to a specific set of features, ensuring consistent behavior throughout the supported timeframe.

 ### Endpoint versioning indication

 To keep you informed about the current API state, and improve the readability of the versioned API reference, the affected endpoints are marked with a pill based on the `x-stability-level` tag or `deprecated` attribute.